xpmatteo/auto-cca/README.md

  - it does not concentrate fire
  - it does not move troops together

- - it does not understand retreat and fire
+* The AI seems to want to play with one unit at a time
+    * Should we encourage to optimize move for each unit separately?
+    * It chooses not to fight?!
+After advancing adjacent to oppponent?
+* In the big scenario, early moves are random

 # TODO AI

-- score for a position should depend on how many dice I can use to attack
-- limit depth of exploration: try to ensure we evaluate multiple times the next moves rather than going too far down

-- the evaluation of a position is done on a single roll of dice

-- Improve greedy player
-  - ? execute random command when same score?
-  - ? ensure the greedy player goes for rolling as many dice as possible
+- group order moves
+- make end phase automatic

-- Make the AI give preference to moving/battling with the most constrained unit
+- Make the AI give preference to moving/battling with the most constrained unit?
+- There seem to be huge redundancies in tree nodes: 5787 / 13982: solve it with grouping moves or with DAG?
+- Make scoring return [-1, 1], so to scale expansion factor appropriately
+- try again playouts instead of my score?

 # TODO RULES

 - evasion
+- ranged combat line of sight restriction
 - more cards
 - advance after combat
-- ranged combat line of sight restriction
 - cavalry, chariot battle again after advance
 - leaders
 - terrain